 Jimmy expressed his desire to McMahon to wrestle as a heel.
 Mr. McMahon advised Jimmy that he needed to get over with the fans as a babyface; then, his heel turn would be far more impactful.
 Vince assured Valiant that in good time, the heel turn would happen.

 A couple of months into his WWWF run, Jimmy was teaming with the pride of Pawhuska, Oklahoma (by way of Nutley, New Jersey), Chief Jay Strongbow.

 Valiant and Strongbow quickly became the number one contenders for the WWWF Tag Team Titles.
 The good Chief just couldn’t seem to get along with most of his tag team partners, several of whom turned on him.
 Which, of course, is exactly what happened here.

-Jimmy attacked his partner during a tag team title match against “Crazy” Luke Graham and Tarzan Tyler.
+Jimmy attacked his partner during a televised tag team title match against The Black Demon and Beautiful Bobby Eaton.

 “Gentleman Jimmy” was now “Handsome Jimmy,” one of the most hated heels in the territory.
 Vincent J. McMahon was a man of his word.

 On a personal note, this was my first “holy crap” moment in wrestling.
 I was 15 at the time and watched the debacle unfold on television.
 I can still feel the emotions I felt when Jimmy turned on the popular “Native American.”

 I vividly remember standing up and yelling at my screen, much to the dismay of Joe and Betty Scala (my parents).
 You see, at this time, wrestling was very real to me, and this was the first time I saw a good guy turn bad.